 In 1997 and 1998, the Ministry of Education implemented National Curriculum Parameters (PCN) for elementary and secondary education, in which environmental issues were highly recommended to be incorporated in all subjects covered under basic education in a "cross sectional" manner.
 This includes using interdisciplinary approaches with diverse themes so that all educators may share their experiences in the field and none would be left unaware or short of knowledge on all EE related issues and updates (Obara et al., 2015).
-Most importantly, in 1999, the National EE Policy, aka PNEA, was established by the Brazilian government through Law 9795/99 in an effort to advance EE and with the aim of reaching sustainability through EE (Obara et al., 2015; Trajber & Mochizuki, 2015).
+Most importantly, in 1999, the National EE Policy, aka PNEA, was established by the Brazilian the Global Action Programme (GAP).
+The GAP was coordinated by a large number of stakeholders, including professionals in education and SD, as a tool for nations worldwide to implement ESD.
+The Action Program was initiated in 2014 and approved by the UNESCO General Assembly in 2017.